Reply to critical reviews to win respect and credibility, show off your customer service, and demonstrate that you care about your customers.

 Why bad reviews can be a good thing

-- Should I reply to critical reviews?
+- Should I reply to negative reviews?
 Even if I disagree with what’s written?

 - Can I win over unhappy customers and boost my brand with a good response?